DarbyCAT/legacy/README.md

 <b>If you ever need any help, feel free to add an issue.</b>
 # How to write pages for DarbyCAT.github.io
-## Editing—Using GitHub
+## Using GitHub—Part One
 ### Step One: Make a GitHub account
-Go to [https://github.com] and sign up for an account.
+Go to [https://github.com](github.com) and sign up for an account.
 ### Step Two: Installing Git
 Go [https://git-scm.com/book/en/v2/Getting-Started-Installing-Git](here) and follow the instructions.

-If you want a GUI, we reccomend [https://desktop.github.com](GitHub desktop) for Mac and Windows, but there are more (https://git-scm.com/downloads/guis)[here.]
+If you want a GUI (which is strongly reccomended), we reccomend (and will use in the turorial) [https://desktop.github.com](GitHub desktop) for Mac and Windows, but there are more (https://git-scm.com/downloads/guis)[here.]
+If you already know how to use GitHub, you don't have to do this, and if you don't have Mac or Windows, we can help you.
-### Step Three:
+### Step Three: Clone DarbyCAT
+Scroll up and click on "Clone or Download".
+Then, click Open in Desktop and select where to put you're clone.
+### Step Four: Edit The Files
+Now, you read the other sections.
 ## Jekyll
 Jekyll is a static site genorator, and it's used for this website.
 You don't really have to install it, but if you want to:
 [http://jekyllrb.com/](link.)